oneapi-src/oneMKL/docs/building_the_project.rst

 Building for SYCL-BLAS
 ^^^^^^^^^^^^^^^^^^^^^^

-Note the SYCL-BLAS backend is experimental and only supports a subset of the operations and features for now.
+Note the SYCL-BLAS backend is experimental and currently only supports a subset of the operations and features.
-SYCL-BLAS is used as a header only library.
+The SYCL-BLAS backend uses the `SYCL-BLAS <https://github.com/codeplaysoftware/sycl-blas>` project as a header-only library.

+* On Linux*

 The install folder must be generated via cmake with the following commands:

 .. code-block:: bash